yast/ycp-killer/README.md

 YCP Killer is a tool that manages tasks related to translation of [YCP](http://doc.opensuse.org/projects/YaST/SLES10/tdg/Book-YCPLanguage.html) code in [YaST](http://en.opensuse.org/Portal:YaST) modules into Ruby.
-It will be used to translate the whole YaST codebase into Ruby, which will allow us to get rid of YCP completely.
+It will be used to translate YCP-based parts YaST codebase into Ruby, which will allow us to get rid of YCP completely.

-To do the actual translation, YCP Killer uses [Y2R](https://github.com/yast/y2r).
+To perform the actual translation, YCP Killer uses [Y2R](https://github.com/yast/y2r).

 **YCP Killer is still work in progress.**